lostmyself8/Mekanism-Extras/README.md

 ### **All textures of Cosmic and Infinite are flickering, please do not use them if you are sensitive to glare.** ###

+**The configuration file can be modified in the "mekanism_extras.toml" file located in the "Mekanism" folder.**

 ## A KNOWN BUG:

 **Note: It is known that energy and chemical pipes will not save the contents of the pipes after exiting the game.
 Please export the contents of the pipes before exiting the game.**